Top 10 Highest-Paid PA Specialties this 2024

 Emergency Medicine rushing a patient

 Emergency medicine physician assistants (PAs) work in emergency departments (EDs) and provide immediate medical care to patients with acute illnesses and injuries.
-They are often the first healthcare providers to assess and stabilize patients before they are transferred to other departments or facilities.

 What They Do: